RAF Sedgeford: Second World War

 RAF Sedgeford was reused during the Second World War, when it was classified as a 'Q-type' and 'K-type' bombing decoy.

 The buildings and hangars on site made it a dummy airfield, which prevented nearby, functional airfields from being bombed by enemy bombers.
-At night, the airfield was lighted up, and made to look like an active airfield in order to trick the enemy, again to prevent nearby airfields from being bombed.
+At night, the airfield was lit up to look like an active airfield in order to trick the enemy.

 Official records recorded RAF Sedgeford to be in operation from June 1940 to August 1942.

 Present state

 Smaller buildings, dating back to the First World War, survive, as does an air raid shelter that was built during the Second World War.